 Heading down to Reno to start your Burning Man experience?
 Despite all the reading, planning, shopping, and waiting, there will inevitably be things that you forget.
-Thankfully, there are plenty of places in Reno where you can stock up on some extra groceries, enjoy a freshly cooked meal, and plug into a coffee shop for some last minute Wi-Fi.
+Thankfully, there are plenty of places in Reno where you can stock up on some extra groceries, enjoy a warm meal, and plug into a coffee shop for some last minute WiFi.

-Burning Man veterans will tell you it’s all about packing the essentials: Coconut water for hydration (no refrigeration necessary), Trader Joe’s Tasty Bites for some Indian flavor, anything canned, and above all salty foods.
+Burning Man veterans will tell you it’s all about packing the essentials: Coconut water for hydration (no refrigeration necessary), trail mix for protein and flavor, anything canned, and above all salty foods.
 When you’re dancing the night (and day) away, you’re going to need to replace your natural sodium levels.
 A bag of salted pretzels dipped into a jar of peanut butter is a quick and easy snack on the go.
-(Or spread a thick, sturdy peanut butter between two pretzels and create your own “sandwich” of sorts.)

 Most people do not put food and Burning Man in the same line of thought, but they should!
 Nothing ruins a wild desert festival experience like dehydration, undeniable hunger pangs, and the secret yearning for a real meal.
 By planning ahead with some great no-cook recipes, staying informed on what it’s really like to live in a desert, and indulging a bit beforehand, your Burning Man adventure will be both unforgettable for all the right reasons.

 Carolyn Menyes and Leora Novick contributed to this report.